platformsh/platformsh-docs/src/languages/ruby.md

   deploy: RACK_ENV=production bundle exec rake db:migrate
 ```

 These are installed as your project dependencies in your environment.
-You can also use the `dependecies` key to install global dependecies theses can be Ruby, Python, NodeJS or PHP libraries.
+You can also use the `dependencies` key to install global dependencies theses can be Ruby, Python, NodeJS or PHP libraries.

 3. Configure the command you use to start serving your application (this must be a foreground-running process) under the `web` section, e.g.: